alishir/ims-doc/simple_walkie_talkie.md

 | Ali Shirvani  |  0.1 | November 11, 2018  |  init commit |   |

-# MCPTT 1:1 task list
+# MCPTT 1:1 task list (---- MERGED WITH REDMINE.
+DO NOT EDIT ANYMORE. ----)

 In this document we enumerate steps toward producing simple walkie-talkie system.
 The system architecture is based on the architecture that described in section 7.3 of **TS 23.179**.